cberes/horse-stats/README.md

 Horse-racing stats
 ==================

 This project scrapes horse-racing stats from a few different websites.
 It imports these stats into a SQLite database.
-I've removed the references to those websites to prevent abuse.
-You would need to provide them as command-line arguments, or edit the scripts.

 The scripts in the bin directory can be used to download stat files and convert them to a format understood by the Python code.
 I've removed the references to any websites to prevent abuse.
 You would need to provide the base URLs as command-line arguments, or edit the scripts.